-Despite the PPL and FBD degradation, CH exhibits better dialog coherence than NH, achieving a comparable or better GRD score in 17 out of 18 cases (see Appendix Table~\ref{tab:heal-only-grade}).
-Using CH can enable chatbots to provide more personalized and contextually relevant responses in toxic contexts, which has better usability prospects.

-Despite promising results for the BB and BART models in the FT-Heal setting, significant improvement is still needed in toxicity mitigation.
-For the LLaMA-2 victim model, multiple defense settings fail to sufficiently reduce RTR across both \catone and \cattwo categories.
+\para{FT-Heal needs further improvement.} Despite promising results for the BB and BART models, multiple defense settings fail to sufficiently reduce the RTR for the LLaMA-2 model.
 The problem is worse for the \cattwo category, especially with industry APIs.
 These results raise serious implications: (1) Toxicity mitigation failed in a widely used setting today.
 Compared to BB and BART, LLaMA-2 is a more widely used foundation model.
 Moreover, this LLaMA-2 pipeline uses the widely popular LoRA customization scheme.
-(2) The FT-Heal setting is insufficient when the defender uses a biased or imperfect toxicity classifier, \eg the industry APIs in this case.
-We further investigate the O-API and P-API classifiers for bias issues for the \cattwo category and discover the following: Among the three toxic sub-categories, TA, BO and RI (see Section~\ref{sec:toxicity-methodology}), O-API performs poorly in detecting RI samples (36.52\% Recall), compared to BO (83.72\% Recall) and TA (69.5\% Recall).
-Similarly, P-API performs poorly in detecting BO and RI samples (50.51\% and 19.65\% Recall, respectively), compared to TA (84.0\% Recall). \textit{This confirms our hypothesis that severe biases in toxicity classifiers can make toxicity mitigation more challenging, underscoring the need for our full \sysname pipeline.}
+(2) The FT-Heal setting is insufficient when the defender uses a biased or imperfect toxicity classifier, \eg industry APIs .